pallets-eco/flask-classful/README.rst

 **Yuck.**

-I've been there too, and I think you might like how `Flask-Classy` addresses this very touchy issue. ``FlaskView`` will look for wrapper methods when your request is being processed so that you can create more fine grained "before and after" processing methods.
+I've been there too, and I think you might like how `Flask-Classful` addresses this very touchy issue. ``FlaskView`` will look for wrapper methods when your request is being processed so that you can create more fine grained "before and after" processing methods.